Creating and Customizing Scorecard KPI in Google Data Studio

 - Auto: Applies the date frame of the dashboard if there is a data selector.
 If not, then tries to include all data.

-- Custom: This Lets you use the calendar widget to select a custom date range for the chart.
+- Custom: This allows you to specify a custom date range for the chart by using the calendar widget.

 Filter: Filter help filter the raw data which is coming from the data source.
 It might be helpful when you want to include specific values or exclude some.
 For example, you might want to exclude ad campaigns with zero impressions.